98-URL Dental Template Scaffold for a New Practice

 Delivery team

 The agency’s design, content strategy, client relationship, and hosting infrastructure were upstream of our engagement throughout.
-The development team had no direct contact with Maison Dental Studio.
+Every message to Dr. Murray and Dr. Mullen went out under the agency’s name; our developers worked the template and the backlog without ever appearing on a client call.
 Work items were routed through the agency’s shared issue backlog, and each round was closed only when the agency’s reviewer signed off.

 For agencies with a branded template system